Perfluorononanoic acid

-Perfluorononanoic acid, or PFNA, is a synthetic perfluorinated carboxylic acid and fluorosurfactant that is also a persistent organic pollutant.
+Perfluorononanoic acid, or PFNA, is an organofluorine compound with the formula CF3(CF2)7CO2H.
+As the name implies it is the perfluorinated analogue of nonanoic acid, one of the perfluorinated carboxylic acids.
+As such, it is classified as a PFAS, a fluorosurfactant that has attracted attention as a persistent organic pollutant.

-Chemistry and properties
+Being a strong acid, perfluorononanoic acid does not exist in aqueous media.
+Instead, its conjugate base, perfluorononanoate is the active component.
+Most aspects attributed to perfluorononanoic acid are due to this anion.

+Properties

-In acidic form it is a highly reactive strong acid.
-In its conjugate base form as a salt it is stable and commonly ion paired with ammonium.
-In the commercial product Surflon S-111 (CAS 72968-3-88) it is the primary compound present by weight.
-PFNA is used as surfactant for the production of the fluoropolymer polyvinylidene fluoride.
+In the commercial product Surflon S-111 (CAS 72968-3-88), ammonium perfluorononanoate, is used as surfactant for the production of the fluoropolymer polyvinylidene fluoride.
 It is produced mainly in Japan by the oxidation of a linear fluorotelomer olefin mixture containing F(CF_{2})_{8}CH=CH_{2}.
 It can also be synthesized by the carboxylation of F(CF_{2})_{8}I. PFNA can form from the biodegradation of 8:2 fluorotelomer alcohol.
 Additionally, it is considered a probable degradation product of many other compounds.

-PFNA is the largest perfluorinated carboxylic acid surfactant.
+PFNA is the largest perfluorinated carboxylic acid surfactant produced commercially.
 Fluorocarbon derivatives with terminal carboxylates are only surfactants when they possess five to nine carbons.
-Fluorosurfactants reduce the surface tension of water down to half of what hydrocarbon surfactants can by concentrating at the liquid-air interface due to the lipophobicity of fluorocarbons.
-PFNA is very stable and is not known to degrade in the environment by oxidative processes because of the strength of the carbon–fluorine bond and the electronegativity of fluorine.
+Fluorosurfactants lower the surface tension of water down to half of what hydrocarbon surfactants can by concentrating at the liquid-air interface due to the lipophobicity of fluorocarbons.
+PFNA is very stable and is not known to degrade in the environment by oxidative processes because of the strength of the carbon–fluorine bond.

 Environmental and health concerns

-Like the eight-carbon PFOA, the nine-carbon PFNA is a developmental toxicant and an immune system toxicant.
+Like the eight-carbon PFOA, the nine-carbon PFNA is a suspected developmental toxicant and an immune system toxicant.
 However, longer chain perfluorinated carboxylic acids (PFCAs) are considered more bioaccumulative and toxic.
 PFNA is an agonist of the nuclear receptors PPARα and PPARγ.
 In the years between 1999–2000 and 2003–2004, the geometric mean of PFNA increased from 0.5 parts per billion to 1.0 parts per billion in the US population's blood serum. and has also been found in human follicular fluid In a cross-sectional study of 2003–2004 US samples, a higher (13.9 milligram per deciliter) total cholesterol level was observed in when the highest quartile was compared to the lowest.
 Non-HDL cholesterol (or "bad cholesterol") levels were also higher in samples with more PFNA.

 In bottlenose dolphins from Delaware Bay, PFNA was the perfluorinated carboxylic acid measured in the highest concentration in blood plasma; it was found in concentrations well over 100 parts per billion.
 PFNA has been detected in polar bears in concentrations over 400 parts per billion.
 PFNA was the perfluorinated chemical measured in the highest concentration in Russian Baikal seals.
 However, PFOS is the perfluorinated compound that dominates in most wildlife biomonitoring samples.